aws-samples/msk-powered-financial-data-feed/README.md

 ```

 ### Deploying the Kafka client instance
 The steps below will create a client EC2 instance in a new VPC to run the Kafka consumer application.
-They will also create a VPC endpoint that connects to the MSK cluster via PrivateLink, and a Route 53 Private Hosted Zone that aliases the broker names to the VPC endpoint's DNS name.
+These steps will also create a VPC endpoint that connects to the MSK cluster via PrivateLink, and a Route 53 Private Hosted Zone that aliases the broker names to the VPC endpoint's DNS name.

 1. Go to your deployment instance and add the following environment variable to your .bashrc file.
 ```